PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) have achieved remarkable success due to their exceptional generative capabilities.
-Despite their success, they also have inherent limitations such as a lack of up-to-date knowledge and hallucination. \emph{Retrieval-Augmented Generation (RAG)} is a state-of-the-art technique to mitigate those limitations.
-In particular, given a question, RAG retrieves relevant knowledge from a knowledge database to augment the input of the LLM.
-For instance, the retrieved knowledge could be a set of top-$k$ texts that are most semantically similar to the given question when the knowledge database contains millions of texts collected from Wikipedia.
-As a result, the LLM could utilize the retrieved knowledge as the context to generate an answer for the given question.
+Despite their success, they also have inherent limitations such as a lack of up-to-date knowledge and hallucination. \emph{Retrieval-Augmented Generation (RAG)} is a state-of-the-art technique to mitigate these limitations.
+The key idea of RAG is to ground the answer generation of an LLM on external knowledge retrieved from a knowledge database.
 Existing studies mainly focus on improving the accuracy or efficiency of RAG, leaving its security largely unexplored.
 We aim to bridge the gap in this work.
-Particularly, we propose {\name}, a set of knowledge poisoning attacks to RAG, where an attacker could inject a few poisoned texts into the knowledge database such that the LLM generates an attacker-chosen target answer for an attacker-chosen target question.
-We formulate knowledge poisoning attacks as an optimization problem, whose solution is a set of poisoned texts.
-Depending on the background knowledge (e.g., black-box and white-box settings) of an attacker on the RAG, we propose two solutions to solve the optimization problem, respectively.
-Our results on multiple benchmark datasets and LLMs show our attacks could achieve 90\% attack success rates when injecting 5 poisoned texts for each target question into a database with millions of texts.
-We also evaluate recent defenses and our results show they are insufficient to defend against our attacks, highlighting the need for new defenses. \footnote{Our code is publicly available at \href{https://github.com/sleeepeer/PoisonedRAG}{https://github.com/sleeepeer/PoisonedRAG}}
+We find that the knowledge database in a RAG system introduces a \emph{new and practical attack surface}.
+Based on this attack surface, we propose {\name}, the \emph{first} knowledge corruption attack to RAG, where an attacker could inject a few malicious texts into the knowledge database of a RAG system to induce an LLM to generate an attacker-chosen target answer for an attacker-chosen target question.
+We formulate knowledge corruption attacks as an optimization problem, whose solution is a set of malicious texts.
+Depending on the background knowledge (e.g., black-box and white-box settings) of an attacker on a RAG system, we propose two solutions to solve the optimization problem, respectively.
+Our results show {\name} could achieve a 90\% attack success rate when injecting \emph{five} malicious texts for each target question into a knowledge database with millions of texts.
+We also evaluate several defenses and our results show they are insufficient to defend against {\name}, highlighting the need for new defenses. \footnote{Our code is publicly available at \href{https://github.com/sleeepeer/PoisonedRAG}{https://github.com/sleeepeer/\\PoisonedRAG}}